opendatasoft/codelibrary/content/widget-tricks/ods-color-gradient/2/index.md

 ---
-title: "Ods-color-gradient 2"
+title: "Color departments by number of carpool location"
 ---

-## Color departments by number of carpool location - spread in 3 classes of color

 Defining a number of classes (ie. number of different colors) allows to use `ods-legend` and it's `step` display.